Munawwar/hrw-hash/README.md

 Disadvantage of this hashing method:
 1. Replacing a destination with another one will re-route keys unnecessarily as the algo is order insensitive

-This implementation uses bigint (so needs node.js >= 12), unescape and encodeURIComponent (so it supports cloudflare workers).
-It doesn't have any node.js specific dependencies and uses no 3rd party dependencies either.
+The implementation is small (0.5 kb minified) and with no 3rd party dependencies.
+It uses bigint, unescape and encodeURIComponent, so it supports modern browsers, node.js >= 12 and cloudflare workers.

 It uses `mulberry32(fnv1a32('key'))` as hash function internally for the random hash.
+In my tests, this gives better distribution than fnv1a-32 alone and still keeps the implementation fast and small.

 ```js